the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-resources.md

 (cl-inclusive-events-resources-other)=
 ## Additional Resources

-This chapter cannot (and should not) replace working with members of your specific community to plan and host events.
+These resources cannot (and should not) replace working with members of your specific community to plan and host events.

 ### Resources on Public Involvement and Engaging people with lived experience in research and/or public policy
 * NHS Guide to Patient and Public Participation: [Involving Patients and Public in Event Planning and Delivery](https://www.england.nhs.uk/wp-content/uploads/2016/07/bitesize-guide-event-planning.pdf)